ligato/docs/docs/plugins/linux-plugins.md

 **KV Data Store**

-Put the ARP entry configuration data into an etcd data store using the correct [interface key][linux-key-reference].
+Put the ARP entry configuration data into an etcd data store using the correct [Linux ARP key][linux-key-reference].

 Example data:
 ```json